Psychology Learning Outcomes

 • Provide examples of psychology’s integrative themes* (APA 1.5)

-Students should grow in their ability to express their ideas with clarity, explain the ideas of others, discuss psychological concepts, communicate a cogent scientific argument, and present information using a scientific approach.
-Students should be able to communicate the results of a research study or psychology-related project, explain scientific results, and present information to professional audiences in different formats.
-Students should also develop an ability to distinguish appropriate and inappropriate communication strategies in developing interpersonal relationships, and to learn to use their knowledge of equity, diversity, and inclusion to improve their communication skills.
+Our graduates grow in their ability to express their ideas with clarity, explain the ideas of others, discuss psychological concepts, communicate a cogent scientific argument, and present information using a scientific approach.
+Our graduates are able to communicate the results of a research study or psychology-related project, explain scientific results, and present information to professional audiences in different formats.
+Our graduates also develop an ability to distinguish appropriate and inappropriate communication strategies in developing interpersonal relationships, and to learn to use their knowledge of equity, diversity, and inclusion to improve their communication skills.

 • Interact effectively with others (APA 4.1)